pola-rs/r-polars/tests/testthat/_snaps/expr-list.md

       Caused by error:
       !
 Evaluation failed in `$collect()`.
       Caused by error:
-      !
-ShapeMismatch(ErrString("unable to add a column of length 6 to a DataFrame of height 2"))
+      ! lengths don't match: unable to add a column of length 6 to a DataFrame of height 2

 # $list$sample() works